-Our staff is passionate about psychotherapy.
-We are committed to hope and healing for all.
+The Center’s staff is passionate about psychotherapy and deeply committed to hope and healing for all.
 The counselors are highly qualified, gifted individuals.
 Their dedication to the mission of counseling is clear from their years of service.

 JONATHAN R. KELLEY, DMin, LPC

 When asked “How can you sit and listen to people’s problems all day?”Jonathan Kelley quickly responds by saying what an amazing privilege it is to share individuals’ journeys!
 Listening intensely to people and gently challenging them is deeply gratifying work.
 As he establishes rapport, he says he especially welcomes exploring their life and together making new discoveries.

 After many years Kelley says he still marvels at the variety of people he meets in his work.
 Even in the midst of their darkest problems, there are always moments of insight and hope that open ways of healing and growth.

 Kelley is a North Carolina Licensed Professional Counselor (LPC) and a Fellow in the American Association of Pastoral Counselors.
 He holds degrees from Harvard Divinity School and Princeton Theological Seminary.
 His academic and clinical training in psychotherapy was completed at Blanton-Peale Institute in New York City.
 He has been with the Community Counseling Center since 2005.

 Prior to his years at the Center, Kelley was a parish pastor and served churches in Mississippi, Virginia, North Dakota and Southport, North Carolina.
 He and his wife have two married children and two adorable grandchildren.

 Many clients comment to Ann, “You seem to know how to cut through all I’m saying and identify the one or two central issues I’m dealing with.”